Harvard International Relations Council: Leadership

 The IRC leadership is divided between a board of directors and IRC Central.
 The board of directors is a group of members that collectively oversee the 6 individual programs and manage the direction of the organization.
 Members include one program head from each of the six individual programs and a number of elected members by the IRC body.
 The board of directors then vote on the appointment of the IRC President.

 IRC Central Staff is chosen by the IRC board of directors and hold their corporate position until the election of a new board of directors.
-These officers head operations that allow to best promote international education and social impact, to manage its programs in a financially sound and sustainable manner, and to maintain its status as a non-profit corporation and an accredited NGO.
+These officers head operations that allow to promote international education and social impact, to manage its programs in a financially sound and sustainable manner, and to maintain its status as a non-profit corporation and an accredited NGO.

 Harvard Model United Nations

 Harvard Model United Nations (HMUN) is one of the oldest Model United Nations simulations in the world having been founded in 1953 when the Harvard student group that had been simulating the League of Nations since the 1920s decided to start a new simulation to reflect the new organization that had been established at the end of World War II.
 Every year, students from around the world attend the conference, which is currently held at the Sheraton Boston Hotel in Boston, Massachusetts.
-The next session of HMUN will be the sixty-seventh session, and it will be held from January 30 to February 3, 2020.
-Due to conference expansion, HMUN 2020 will be the largest conference in its storied history, with over 3300 delegates in attendance.
+The next session of Harvard Model United Nations will be the seventy-second session, and it will be held from January 25 to January 28, 2024.
+Due to conference expansion, HMUN 2024 will be the largest conference in its storied history, with over 4,000 participants in attendance.
 As such, the conference will also hold committee sessions at the Boston Marriott Copley Place.

 Like many Model United Nations simulations, HMUN offers committees in four main categories: